polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 ---
 title: Create a Custom Pallet
-description: TODO
+description: Learn how to create custom pallets using FRAME, allowing for flexible, modular, and scalable blockchain development.
+Follow the step-by-step guide.
 ---

 # Create a Custom Pallet

 ## Introduction

+To get the most out of this guide, ensure you're familiar with [FRAME concepts](TODO:update-path){target=\_blank}.
 FRAME provides a powerful set of tools for blockchain development, including a library of pre-built pallets.
 However, its true strength lies in the ability to create custom pallets tailored to your specific needs.
 This section will guide you through the process of creating your own custom pallet, empowering you to extend your blockchain's functionality in unique ways.

 Creating custom pallets offer several advantages over relying on pre-built pallets: